|The Keep It Simple Diet – Exercise – State of Mind – General Lifestyle

 Running is a step up and believe it or not a slow jog over a sustained period of time is more beneficial that trying to run some ridiculously fast mile.
-I do a slow five mile run five to six nights a week year round.
+Even walking a brisk five miles has the same affect.
 Then do light weighs for 15 or so minutes 12 to 15 days a month.
 This keeps me below my max BMI (Body Mass Index) with plenty of energy to spare.

 Then at the end of the month I add up all the days I worked out and divide by the number of days in the month (times 100 to get percent) to get the amount of time that I exercised in percent.
 I aim for, and for the most part hit 80% every month year round.
 I add up the months each year for comparisons.
-Last year I averaged 83%.
-That means I worked out approximately 302 days out of 365.
+I have averaged 84% over the last five years.
+That means I work out approximately 306 days a year out of 365 days.
 I hit the distribution I was aiming for under the 80/20 rule.